gluethegiant/gtg-rack/README.md

 To build these rack modules, see the official [VCV Rack documentation](https://vcvrack.com/manual/Building.html).

 ## Release Notes

 v.
+1.0.4 The Halloween Release (October 31, 2019)

+- Night Ride theme released on Halloween day (available in the context menu)
+- Optionally default to the Night Ride theme
+- CV input filters added where applicable per suggestion by Omri Cohen (toggle on or off in the context menu)
+- Improved fade automation on Bus Depot (exponential)
+- Improved responsiveness on Bus Depot vu meters

+v.
 1.0.3 The Mix Group Release (October 18, 2019)